Allen-Qiu/hrea/README.md

 # Extracting Hierarchical Relationships of Aspects from Reviews Using Self-supervised Learning
-source codes and datasets for a paper in ecml-pkdd-2023
+This website provides source code and datasets for a paper presented at ECML-PKDD 2023.
+To train the model, please follow these steps:
+(1) run